 As detailed in Freedom of Movement and The question of de facto detention in Switzerland accommodation in federal asylum centres that are located in isolated areas may be considered as constituting de facto detention in some cases.
 See also Types of Accommodation.

-Decision of the Federal Supreme Court 2C_447/2019 of 21st March 2020.
-In the case under exam, the Court ruled that art.
-81(2) FNIA had not been violated because detention was short (4 days) and motivated (facilitating transportation to the airport).
+Federal Supreme Court, Decision 2C_447/2019, 21 March 2020.
+In the case under exam, the Court ruled that Articles 81(2) FNIA had not been violated because detention was short (4 days) and motivated (facilitating transportation to the airport).

 See the website on the inter-cantonal cooperation of the Heads of the police and justice Departments of the “Latin cantons” that also contains a description of the detention centre: La Conférence latine des Chefs des Départements de justice et police (CLDJP), available at: https://bit.ly/2JbO8YG.
 The legal basis for the detention centre and a description of the centre may is avaiable at: https://bit.ly/2QzOSLt.